 When possible, the university makes additional quarters of funding available for advanced students, called ASQs.
-The allocation of these quarters is determined by the DGS and Keiser with an eye to equity and individual needs/circumstances but is ultimately approved by TGS.
-The DGS along with Keiser oversees this process to ensure transparency, equity, and the proper communication across university channels.
+The allocation of these quarters is determined by the DGS and GA-PA with an eye to equity and individual needs/circumstances but is ultimately approved by TGS.
+The DGS along with the GA-PA oversees this process to ensure transparency, equity, and the proper communication across university channels.
 The availability and competitiveness of these quarters cannot be predicted from year to year and students are advised not to count on receiving them.
 Currently, these can only be given to students through their seventh year.